It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.

 Although we know that melatonin has many effects on the body and is associated with the circadian rhythm, we don't know exactly how and how much reduced melatonin affects our sleep quality.

-There are many studies looking at the use of technology and the quality of sleep or the time it takes to fall asleep.
+There are many studies that look at technology use and sleep quality or the time it takes to fall asleep.
 Many of these find a correlation between screen time and sleep, but these are weak correlations.
-They don't show that increasing screen time causes sleep problems.
+They don't show that increased screen time causes sleep problems.

 The 2014 study I cited found that on average paper book readers fell asleep 10 minutes earlier than ebook readers.
 Other studies have compared people who use display filters to regular users.
 Here the difference noted is only 3-4 minutes in the time it takes to fall asleep.